-- 6.1 This HRA report is the start of the HRA process for the assessment of the Mid Sussex Site Allocations DPD.
-It has been undertaken at the Regulation 18 stage of plan making, when preferred options are explored and consulted upon. - 6.2 The screening for likely significant effects has not identified any individual policy issues that pose a risk to European sites, rather the screening has flagged that the overall quantum of development requires further detailed assessment to consider the implications of growth for Ashdown Forest SPA/SAC in terms of air quality and recreation pressure impacts.
+- 6.1 This HRA report continues the HRA process for the assessment of the Mid Sussex Site Allocations DPD and is the latest iteration, undertaken at the Regulation 19 stage of plan making. - 6.2 The screening for likely significant effects has not identified any individual policy issues that pose a risk to European sites, rather the screening has flagged that the overall quantum of development requires further detailed assessment to consider the implications of growth for Ashdown Forest SPA/SAC in terms of air quality and recreation pressure impacts.
 These topics are assessed in further detail in the appropriate assessment sections of this HRA report.